The façade of what is believed to be the last Throne Room of the palace

 The masks decorating the building on the opposite side of the stairway lack ear-spools, and the molding lacks itz signs.
 Thus this building is not a "Conjuring House".

-Maya downspout, palace of Labna
+Maya downspout, West side of the Palace of Labna

 A Maya rainspout.
 Apparently the invocations of Chaac the Rain God were often successful.

-Stacked Chac masks, Palace of Labna
+Closeup of Stacked Chac masks, Palace of Labna west side

 Images of the rain god adorn the palace of Labna.